ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

-Like the HP OfficeJet Pro 9010e, the Epson Workforce WF-4835 is an inkjet printer.
+Like the HP OfficeJet Pro 9010e, the Epson Workforce WF-4835 is a favourite among most people because it is easy to setup, offers quality printouts, and also has a low running cost.
 It uses affordable ink that you can replace without draining your wallet.
 The automatic document feeder on this machine can handle up to 50 sheets of paper at a go, so you won’t have to load the unit from time to time.

 Aside from printing, this multifunctional printer can be used for faxing, copying, and scanning applications.
 It will provide you with quality results in all scenarios.
 To make it even better, it will allow you to print both sides of your media at a go.
 This will save you a lot of time and also boost your performance when handling paperwork.

 The WF-4835 is equipped with Epson’s PrecisionCore technology for heat-free printing.
 It has a printing speed of 12PPM when handling coloured printouts and 25PPM for B&W. The cartridge slots are strategically placed to give you easy access when replacing the ink.

 What’s more, the printer is Wi-Fi enabled, so it can wirelessly connect to all compatible devices.
 The Smartphone Connect feature allows for quick connectivity through QR code scanning.
 It also has a USB port that can prove helpful when printing from devices that don’t have Wi-Fi.

 The 10.92cm LCD touch screen is wide enough, thus making it easy to navigate the available functions.
 Despite having a large sheet capacity, the Workforce WF-4835 has a small footprint, so it does not take up a lot of space.